bor0/gidti/manuscript/chapter5.md

 ifThenElse False t e = e
 ```

 This function uses either the `t` or the `e` parameter, but not both.
+But the way it is written, it will evaluate both arguments before returning a result.
 It is a good optimization to only evaluate the parameter that is used.
 However, to achieve this, in Idris there is a built in support for lazy evaluation.
 The implementation looks like:

 ```
 data Lazy : Type -> Type where